emamhasan1804/emamhasan1804/README.md

 ## I am a Learner and  Programmer!!

-- 🥅 2024 Goals: To become codeforces pupil and solve 500+ problems
+- 🥅 2024 Goals: To become codeforces pupil, 2* coder on codechef and solve 500+ problems on codeforces
-- 🥅 2025 Goals: To become codeforces specialist and solve 1000+ problems
+- 🥅 2025 Goals: To become codeforces specialist and solve 1000+ problems on codeforces

 #### Contact me:
 <a href="https://www.facebook.com/mdemamhasan.himu"><img src="https://www.vectorlogo.zone/logos/facebook/facebook-icon.svg" width="30" height="30"/></a>